 The rising number of incoming students in the programme is positive, as the demand for electrical engineers will continue to increase over the years.
-The panel advises to attract more Dutch students by advertising the programme more intensively at Dutch high schools.
-The panel also recommends to take steps to raise the number of female students.
+The panel recommends to take steps to raise the number of female students.

 The entry requirements and admission procedures are valid for this programme.